solanav/earth_review/README.md

 # Earth review

-Leave your review of the experience you've had on earth.
+Leave a review of the experience you've had on earth.
 Do you have a positive or a negative opinion about life on earth?
 Would you recommend it to others?